 Understanding Definition and Benefits of Big Data in the Education Industry

 Big data is a field in which data scientists and engineers analyze, structure, use, and learn massive data that traditional software can not cope with.
-Extracting necessary information from large data sets helps industries predict tendencies, learn human behavior, make better business decisions.
+Extracting necessary information from large data sets helps industries predict tendencies, learn human behavior, and make better business decisions.
 Or, create new solutions to satisfy the demands of the modern world.

 The origins of the term “big data” leave space for doubts and investigation.
 John Mashey, a computer scientist from Pennsylvania, is considered to be the father of the term “big data”, who in the mid-1990s talked about it at Silicon Graphics, an American company producing hardware and software up to 2009.

 Key Benefits of Big Data Analytics in Education